 I could not agree more with the title of the article, or of the message!
 Of the five reasons that Sara gives, only one of them borders along the lines of “dominance” — which is “status seeking.”
 Sara notes that in her 10+ years of being a professional dog trainer, she has only once observed a dog using humping as a means to assert status — and even then, she was not convinced the dog, who was highly anxious, was actually using humping for status.

 I live in a very urban area, with a huge dog / dog owner population.
+There are so many dogs around here which is definitely a good thing for dog owners.
+If it wasn’t for meeting other people in the park I would have had no clue how to find the best pet insurance for dogs.
 And one thing has become very clear to me when walking by or visiting dog parks — nothing makes people more uncomfortable than a dog humping another dog.
 Especially if both dogs are male, and especially if both dudes seem really into it.
 If he could type, Miles would go into some sort of long winded nostalgic story about his younger days with his best friend Ziggy… Thankfully he cannot type!
 Too much information (TMI) Miles!